arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The '**Inputs**' define variables that will capture the data that comes from the Arduino IoT Cloud through the local Arduino sketch to Opta™ PLC main program runtime.
 It is the compilation of variables that the Arduino IoT Cloud will send accordingly.

 Subsequently, the user programmable LED will be controlled via Arduino IoT Cloud dashboard.
-So, the variable that will represent the user programmable LED of Opta™ will be added to its table.
+It will emit Blue light and to use the LED, we will need to define a variable so that it can be assigned later to update state according to LED state.

 ![PLC IDE - Shared inputs](assets/plc-ide-shared-variable-input.png)

-The user programmable LED of Opta™ is represented as `in_cloudButton` and indicates that is an input variable with the `in` tag.
+The `in_cloudButton` will represent user programmable LED of Opta™ as a two state variable and indicates that is an input variable with the `in` tag.

 The '**Outputs**' define the variables that Opta™ will send to Arduino IoT Cloud.
 It is the compilation of variables that you would want to monitor within the Arduino IoT Cloud dashboard.